Single Sign-On (SSO)

 Multiple Email Domains Support

-CAST AI supports configuring multiple email domains for your SSO connection.
+Cast AI supports configuring multiple email domains for your SSO connection.
 This feature is available through three methods.

-CAST AI Console
+Cast AI Console

-You can add multiple email domains in the configuration form when setting up your SSO connection in the CAST AI console:
+You can add multiple email domains in the configuration form when setting up your SSO connection in the Cast AI console:

 1. Enter your primary email domain.